gbd77rc/esp32-iot-x509/docs/DeviceSensorSetup.md

 # Device and Sensors Setup

 We are going to create a device from the following components.
 Links will redirect you to Amazon website for the UK.
-You will have to convert to your own region Amazon or use related website for the devices.
+You will have to convert to your own region Amazon or use related website for the components.

 * [ESP32 Development board](https://www.amazon.co.uk/gp/product/B076P8GRWV/ref=ppx_od_dt_b_asin_title_s00?ie=UTF8&psc=1)
 * [Lithium Recharge Battery](https://www.amazon.co.uk/gp/product/B07CYMYMS9/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1)